Harry-Thompson/Obsidian/README.md

 Not only our we creating a kernel, we are also creating an object-orientated shell to go with it, aswell as a suite of applications to create what we feel will be a fully object-orientated operating system.

 ## Want to contribute?
 There is a lot of work to do and it would be much appreciated if you would be willing to contribute.
 Read the CONTRIBUTING.md file to find out how to get started.
-Also read the TODO.md file to find out what currently has to be done .
+Also read the TODO.md file to find out what currently has to be done.
 Or look at the current issues to find things that you think you could do and/or fix.

 ## Why should I contribute?
 Because you will be helping develop a giant leap forward in terms of operating design and implementation.
 The dream of fully object-orientated operating systems has never truly been realized, that's is where Obsidian comes in, I believe that with your help we will be able to realize this dream.